 Both artists’ work is an insight into the culture of the Jeju divers, who have contributed to the advancement of women’s status within their community, whilst promoting environmental sustainability with their eco-friendly fishing methods.

 Haenyeo: Women of the Sea will open to the public with a ribbon cutting ceremony on Sunday 5 March.
-Visitors can also view the documentary film ‘Breathing Underwater’ about haenyeo on Tuesday 7 March, followed by a discussion with the artist.
+Visitors can also view the documentary film ‘Breathing Underwater’ directed by Heeyoung Koh about Haenyeo on Tuesday 7 March, followed by a discussion with the artist.